Zettelkasten-Method/zettelkasten.de/content/posts/2016/11/zettelkasten-hubs.md

 Luhmann had hubs in his archive.
 There are some Zettel that just contained an extensive list of links to the core Zettels.
 That reminds me heavily of my overview Zettel.

-Johannes Schmidt emphasized the the difficulty of finding a Zettel.
+Johannes Schmidt emphasized the difficulty of finding a Zettel.
 Hubs are like highways between topics for the physical Zettelkasten.
 My hubs serve a different purpose.

 I don’t need to search Zettels in a inconvenient *physical* Zettelkasten.
 In a digital Zettelkasten, it is quite easy but I can play around with some of the meta-structure of some topics in my Zettelkasten.
 I develop ideas, theories on my overview Zettel.
 Sometimes, like in the book I write after finishing my next one, titled “Modernity as disease”, I develop a theory in a Zettel which serves as [an outline and manuscript at the same time][4].
 I always state that the method should bend around your thinking and not the other way around.
 I just can think and write - the Zettelkasten Method does the rest.
 This is the freedom of the digital version.